 - Formal (supervised) probation

-No matter which law you are charged with, if convicted you will also have to repay the defrauded money to the government with a 30% penalty, and you will not be eligible for any unemployment benefits in the future.
+No matter which law you are charged with, if convicted, you will also have to repay the defrauded money to the government with a 30% penalty, and you will not be eligible for any unemployment benefits in the future.
+A criminal defense lawyer from Simmrin Law Group may be able to help you reduce your sentence and get lighter penalties.

-First off, in some cases you may not have to fight the legal charges at all.
-A good lawyer may be able to negotiate with the state Employment Development Office (EDD), the agency that runs unemployment.
-In some cases you may be able to simply repay the disputed amount to EDD and they will drop the charges.
+In some cases, you may not have to fight the legal charges at all.
+A good Los Angeles white-collar crime lawyer may be able to negotiate with the state EDD.
+You may be able to simply repay the disputed amount to EDD and they will drop the charges.

 The right defense for your case will depend on whether you are a worker or an employer.
 It will also depend on what happened and what the evidence is against you.
-The best way to build your defense is to talk to a lawyer.
+The best way to build your defense is to talk to an unemployment insurance fraud lawyer in L.A.

 Talk to a Los Angeles Unemployment Insurance Fraud Lawyer for Free